sebzuddas/haos_mpc/README.md

 #### The PySINDy Library
 [PySINDy](https://pysindy.readthedocs.io/en/stable/) emphasises the use of _sparse_ regression, and seems the most appropriate System ID method to use so far.
 PySINDY also returns models in a state-space format, making it more appropriate for eventual integration within the rest of the control logic.

+## Websockets
-## Accessing Live Sensor Data through Websockets
+### Live Data
-In looking to develop my own custom automation systems that close the loop between sensors and actuators in HomeAssistant OS (HAOS), I saw the need to develop my own scripts that would enable me to access live HAOS sensor data in near-real-time.
-This prevents consistently querying the database to gather live sensor data, which in turn could reduce the sampling rate to below Nyquist frequency depending on the sensor.
-The [websocket](https://developers.home-assistant.io/docs/api/websocket/#validate-config) API available shows the `.json` format for communicating with HAOS, but there didn't seem to be anything for doing this using Python.
+I saw the need to develop my own scripts that would enable me to access live HAOS sensor data in near-real-time.
+This prevents consistently querying the database to gather live sensor data, which in turn _could_ reduce the sampling rate to below Nyquist frequency depending on the sensor.
+The [websocket](https://developers.home-assistant.io/docs/api/websocket/#validate-config) API available shows the `.json` format for communicating with HAOS, but there didn't seem to be any wrapper available in Python.

+### Control Signals
+Control signals can be sent to HAOS via the websocket by [calling services](https://developers.home-assistant.io/docs/api/websocket/#calling-a-service).

 # Finishing Line
 This project will be finished when it: